videojs/video.js/docs/guides/hooks.md

 ### beforeerror

 `beforeerror` occurs just as we get an error on the player.
 This allows plugins or other custom code to intercept the error and modify it to be something else.
-`error` is can be an object such as `{code: 4}` or something with a message.
-It potentially includes a `cause` property too.
-Alternatively, it could be `null` which means that the current error will be getting cleared.
+`error` is an object such with a `code` property, an optional `message` property, and potentially a `cause` property too.
+Alternatively, it could be `null` which means that the current error should be cleared.

 `beforeerror` hook functions: